 There is no way of telling which product is high or low in sulforaphane contents (and organic sources didn’t make a difference).
 I’m still a big fan of growing and consuming broccoli sprouts on a regular basis.

-However, if you are dealing with a persistent type of estrogen dominance or serious conditions such as a large fibroid, breast or thyroid cancer, I recommend considering supplementing with a high quality sulforaphane supplement.
+However, if you are dealing with a persistent type of Estrogen Dominance or serious conditions such as a large fibroid, breast, or thyroid cancer, I recommend considering supplementing with a high-quality sulforaphane supplement.

 Sulforaphane supplements are not made equal (what to look for)

-Top quality sulforaphane is derived from raw material containing high levels of glucoraphanin (the raw material) as well as added myrosinase.
+Top-quality sulforaphane is derived from raw material containing high levels of glucoraphanin (the raw material) as well as added myrosinase.
 Myrosinase is the enzyme that facilitates the conversion of glucoraphanin to sulforaphane – which then guarantees the presence of, for example, 7mg of sulforaphane per serving.
 Myrosinate improves sulforaphane availability by about 8 times.
-Many cheaply-made supplements manufacturers don’t use this formulation approach leaving the product efficacy to chance.
+Many cheaply-made supplement manufacturers don’t use this formulation approach leaving the product efficacy to chance.
 Furthermore, it helps if the sulforaphane formula contains vitamin C – research shows an even higher bio-availability of sulforaphane.

-Find a sulforaphane supplement that guarantees 3 to 7 grams of sulforaphane (not just glucoraphanin), provides myrosinase and preferably contains vitamin C. We formulated our Wellena Brocco Power exactly this way and I believe it is one of the top products in the market.
+Find a sulforaphane supplement that guarantees 3 to 7 grams of sulforaphane (not just glucoraphanin), provides myrosinase, and preferably contains vitamin C. We formulated our Wellena Brocco Power exactly this way and I believe it is one of the top products in the market.

 If you are taking medications that are changed by the liver (Cytochrome P450 1A2 (CYP1A2) substrates), check with your provider before taking sulforaphane.
 Sulforaphane impacts the liver and these medications may act too fast or have side effects.